-As Kora and her warriors charged into battle, Peter was assaulted by an imaginal storm.
+As Kora and her warriors charged into battle, Peter was assaulted by an imaginal storm comprised of metaphysical hysteria.
 Thanks to the Fuckrising, his psyche was protected from the aetheric rip currents.

 [Peter!]
 Eun projected from the Bite Mobile.
 [Are you okay???]

 He looked back and squinted at the craft.
 He no longer enjoyed the reality-cohering properties of its dyadic forcefield, so it didn’t look solid, it appeared vague and hazy.
-It flickered and blinked as it blasted away, arrowing through a mess of chimerical planes.
+It flickered and blinked as it arrowed through a mess of chimeric planes.

 [Eun!] he screamed.
 [Can you hear me?
 EUN!]
 The Bite Mobile was becoming less visible by the second; now its contours were morphing and blurring.